 After all, with every contingency put forward, the home seller is now looking at extra costs and inconvenience (remember what I said about that earlier in the article)!

 Uncertainty on behalf of the home seller might start to kick in now: will the house ever sell with such a long list of contingencies?
 Does the home buyer have too many “outs” of this deal?

-Once again, the local real estate market conditions will dictate whether more or less contingencies are likely to be accepted by the seller.
+Once again, the local real estate market conditions will dictate whether more or fewer contingencies are likely to be accepted by the seller.
 In a fast moving market, more contingencies will negatively affect your offer to purchase a house, whilst in a slower market, you’re more than likely to get away with it!

 Reason #4: The sellers have unrealistic expectations

 Once the listing mandate is signed, professional pictures are taken and the marketing plan gets executed, right off the bat, you might have interested buyers responding right away as they’ve been waiting on the sidelines for weeks now until “their perfect home” comes onto the market.